Matt Ridley Keynote Speaker

 Matt Ridley is bestselling author of several thought provoking books on evolution, genetics and society and expert speaker on innovation and collaboration, macro-history and human progress and climate change.

+Matt Ridley’s books have sold over a million copies, been translated into 31 languages and won several awards.
 In his best-selling book, “The Rational Optimist: How Prosperity Evolves” (Fourth Estate, 2010), Matt takes on contemporary pessimism to argue that, in spite of disasters and reverses, the world has been getting better and better for humanity over the last two centuries, and that our quality of life and material wealth will continue to increase in the 21st century.
-In our lifetime, per capita income has trebled, lifespan has increased by one third and child mortality has fallen by two thirds.
 The book was longlisted for the FT’s Business Book of the Year, short-listed for the Samuel Johnson prize for non-fiction, and won the 2011 Hayek Prize and the 2012 Julian Simon award.

-Speaking at TEDGlobal 2010, Matt Ridley showed how, throughout history, the engine of human progress has been the meeting and mating of ideas to make new ideas.
-It’s not important how clever individuals are, he argues; what really matters is how smart the collective brain is.
+Matt Ridley spoke at TEDGlobal 2010, and showed how, throughout history, the engine of human progress has been the meeting and mating of ideas to make new ideas.
 Innovation comes from people and human exchange, not from government policy or elite diktats.
-The talk has almost 2 million views.
+The talk has over 2 million views.